Maybe you’ve heard of GERD. But do you really know what it is and how it affects the body?

 If you’re experiencing symptoms of gastroesophageal reflux, your doctor will perform multiple tests to help make a diagnosis.
 This may include endoscopy and biopsy to allow the doctor a look inside the esophagus.

 Treatment of the condition will vary greatly depending on the severity of your symptoms.
 For those with minor symptoms, lifestyle changes may make a world of difference.

-Avoiding trigger foods like those identified above, not overeating and not eating within a few hours of bedtime are all dietary adjustments that may help.
-Losing weight, quitting smoking and using over-the-counter acid reflux medications for short term may also help provide relief.
+Avoiding trigger foods like those identified above, not overeating, and not eating within a few hours of bedtime are all dietary adjustments that may help.
+Losing weight, quitting smoking, and using over-the-counter acid reflux medications for the short term may also help provide relief.

 GERD: When lifestyle changes aren’t enough…